Explaining the decline of US wind output power density: Supplementary information

-Missing turbines in the USWTDB would lead to an underestimation of $\Pin$ and subsequently to an overestimation of system efficency.
+Missing turbines in the USWTDB would lead to an underestimation of power input $\Pin$ and total rotor swept area $A$ and subsequently to an overestimation of output power density $\nicefrac{\Pout^\mathrm{EIA}}{A}$ and system efficiency $\nicefrac{\Pout^\mathrm{EIA}}{\Pin}$, when calculated using EIA data for power output.
+This would explain the deviation of results using simulated power output and observed power output in \cref{fig:d_out_validation} and \cref{fig:efficiency_validation}.

 Therefore, we compared the USWTDB to a second data source.
-The IRENA Query Tool \cite{irena_capacity} provides the yearly installed wind power capacity per country and technology.
-Figure \ref{fig:irena_capacity_validation} shows the relative difference of installed wind power capacity between the two data sources IRENA and USWTDB.
+The IRENA Query Tool \cite{irena_capacity} provides the yearly installed wind power capacity per country and technology. \cref{fig:irena_capacity_validation} shows the relative difference of installed wind power capacity between the two data sources IRENA and USWTDB.
 Installed capacity was derived for different scenarios from the USWTDB.
 The yellow line shows the installed capacity excluding turbines marked as decommissioned.
 Since most decommissioning dates are not available in the data set, in this scenario, all turbines marked as decommissioned are removed for the complete timespan.
 The red line indicates the capacity of all installed turbines neglecting decommissioning of turbines.
 All other solid lines illustrate scenarios under different assumptions of turbine lifetime while ignoring whether the turbines are marked as decommissioned in the database.

-As explained in section \ref{sec:missing_data}, in the USWTDB meta parameters are missing for many turbines.
+As explained in \cref{sec:appendix-validation-missing_data}, in the USWTDB meta parameters are missing for many turbines.
 To estimate a capacity for these turbines, mean data imputation for turbines with the same commissioning year was used.
 The results are shown in solid lines.
-In contrast, the dashed lines in Figure \ref{fig:irena_capacity_validation} show scenarios, where turbines with unavailable capacity values were simply discarded.
-Turbines where no commissioning year is available, were removed in all scenarios (see also section \ref{subsubsec:turbine-data}).
+In contrast, the dashed lines in \cref{fig:irena_capacity_validation} show scenarios, where turbines with unavailable capacity values were simply discarded.
+Turbines where no commissioning year is available, were removed in all scenarios (see also \cref{sec:methods-data-turbines}).

-In the years from 2000--2010, there is a large deviation in installed capacity between USWTDB and IRENA in all scenarios.
-In the scenario where no turbines are removed due to decommissioning or in the scenario with lifetimes above 20 years, using the USWTDB results in higher installed capacity compared to the IRENA data set.
-Typical wind turbine lifetimes are not below 20 years \cite{ziegler_lifetime_2018}, we therefore assume that data is missing in the IRENA data set and data before 2010 cannot be used to draw conclusions with reasonable accuracy.

-After the year 2010, the deviation between data sets and different scenarios is quite small.
-We therefore limit our analysis to the period 2010--2019.